|

 AMBUSH OF MY NAME- Jeffery Marks

-(US Grant Mystery) / When General Ulysses Grant returns to his hometown
+(US Grant Mystery) / When General Ulysses Grant returns to

-of Georgetown, Ohio just following the end of the Civil War, he gets an unexpected
+his hometown of Georgetown, Ohio just following the end of the Civil

-welcome.
-A stranger lies dead on their hotel bed.
+War, he gets an unexpected welcome.
+A stranger lies dead on their

-Amazon US -
+US - Amazon

-(Hardcover - Paperback)
+UK (Hardcover - Paperback) |

 |